HUNT (HUNT) Price Hits $0.29 on Major Exchanges

 - AXIA Coin (AXC) traded 0.1% lower against the dollar and now trades at $13.43 or 0.00048094 BTC.

-HUNT’s genesis date was March 5th, 2018.
+HUNT was first traded on March 5th, 2018.
 HUNT’s total supply is 198,912,688 tokens.
+The official message board for HUNT is news.hunt.town.
 HUNT’s official website is hunt.town.
+HUNT’s official Twitter account is @steemhunt and its Facebook page is accessible here.
 The Reddit community for HUNT is https://reddit.com/r/steemhunt and the currency’s Github account can be viewed here.
-HUNT’s official Twitter account is @steemhunt and its Facebook page is accessible here.
-The official message board for HUNT is news.hunt.town.

-It is usually not currently possible to purchase alternative cryptocurrencies such as HUNT directly using US dollars.
-Investors seeking to trade HUNT should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase HUNT using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as HUNT directly using US dollars.
+Investors seeking to trade HUNT should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy HUNT using one of the exchanges listed above.

 Receive News & Updates for HUNT Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for HUNT and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.